Traverse Legal Offers Corporate Representation as well as

 The two most common entity structures we recommend for our clients are (1) Corporations (“Corps”) and (2) Limited Liability Companies (“LLCs”).
 In certain limited situations, it can be beneficial for your business to operate as a Limited Partnership (i.e. if you are an investment fund) or a sole proprietorship (a single business owner who is not looking to bring on employees or other partners and is not worried about limited liability).
 The answer ultimately depends on your goals, risk tolerance, and tax implications.
 For an overview of each option see our Choice of Business Entity blog post and check out our posts about each entity type on our Business Law Blog.

 You need corporate counsel to protect your interests and advise you as your company grows.
-You need someone on your team.
+While a Legal Checklist for Foundres can help, you need someone on your team.
 You may be considering using a “docs in a box” service.
 Those services will provide you fill-in-the blank documents without any specificity to fit your particular situation.
 Corporate counsel will be one of your chief advisors and tailor your documents to fit your unique needs and circumstances.
 They will be able to identify key risks and negotiate business transactions.
 Experienced and competent corporate counsel is one of the greatest investments you will make in your company and we look forward to helping your idea become a reality.
 We regularly represent founders, start-ups and emerging companies, particularly technology companies, as corporate counsel.

 If you need more timely, cost-effective, knowledgeable and strategic representation and are not quite ready for full-time, in-house counsel, outsourced general or technology counsel may be for you.
 We regularly serve as on-demand technology attorneys and general corporate counsel.
 This allows us to work at your direction in place of or to supplement your Legal Department, which means you only pay us when there is work to be completed.
 Best of all, you do not need to train us on the law or technology.
-Start with a project and give us a try.
+Start with a project and give us a try, recognizing that our goal is to